onur-zengin/aws-ec2-linux-docker/README.md

 ```
 AWS Console > IAM > Users:
 - Create User > Specify User Name
-- Set Permissions > Attach Policies Directly > Choose _'Administrator Access'_
+- Set Permissions > Attach Policies Directly > Choose 'Administrator Access'
 - Create Access Key > Other

-* _This_ may be replaced with a least-privilege permissions policy later.
+* 'Administrator Access' may be replaced with a custom least-privilege permissions policy later.
 ```

 - **2.2.2.** Configure AWS CLI environment on the local terminal (or cloud-based IDE) with the access keys obtained from #2.2.1;